datatheorem/TrustKit/docs/getting-started.md

 ------------------

 Enabling TrustKit within an App requires generating a pinning policy and then initializing TrustKit with this policy.
-This can be done using one of the following mechanisms:
+There are two different ways to supply a pinning policy to TrustKit:

-* By statically linking TrustKit and supplying the pinning policy programmatically, using TrustKit's `initializeWithConfig:` method.
+* Programmatically, using TrustKit's `initializeWithConfig:` method.
-* By dynamically linking TrustKit and storing the pinning policy in the App's Info.plist.
-This approach allows deploying TrustKit without modifying the App's source code but is only available on iOS8+ and OS X.
+* By storing the pinning policy in the App's _Info.plist_; this approach allows deploying TrustKit without having to modify the App's source code.

 After initialization, TrustKit will intercept the App's outgoing SSL connections, in order to perform additional validation against the server's